2023 Best Dental Support Services Schools in Virginia

 Top 10 Best Dental Support Services Schools

-Our 2023 rankings named Old Dominion University the best school in Virginia for dental support services students.
-Old Dominion is a fairly large public school located in the midsize city of Norfolk.
+Our analysis found Old Dominion University to be the best school for dental support services students who want to pursue a degree in Virginia.
+Old Dominion is a fairly large public school located in the city of Norfolk.

 After completing their degree, dental support graduates from Old Dominion carry an average student debtload of $21,875.